 Setting up a home office for anyone with little available space is challenging enough, even when all you do is sit a computer on a desk.
 Graphic designers, however, often have particular challenges.
 They probably aren’t earning loads of cash when they start out, so they can’t afford massive flats with plenty of space.
 They often need more equipment that is more powerful and larger than the average personal computer.
-Vertical tower cases to store the huge amounts of memory needed to run many applications at once, massive widescreen monitors that are specially colour calibrated and the many non-digital tools, like graph paper and graphical scalpels, often take up much more space, quickly filling the little work area available.
+Vertical tower cases to store the huge amounts of memory needed to run many applications at once, massive widescreen monitors that are specially color calibrated and the many non-digital tools, like graph paper and graphical scalpels, often take up much more space, quickly filling the little work area available.

 So what is a graphic designer setting up a home office to do?
 Luckily, with a little creativity, graphic designers can set up productive work spaces, no matter how small their living space.

-1. Pick Your Area, and Start Planning:
+1. Graphic Designers, Pick Your Area, and Start Planning:

 It may seem like there is no available space in a tiny flat, but with a little ingenuity, people have managed to put fully functional offices in the smallest of crevices.
 A quick look online shows people putting offices under staircases, in closets and even in hidden panels.
-Most likely, however, a graphic designer just starting to work from home will need to set up in a part of the house that doesn’t require extensive remodelling work to make it an office.
+Most likely, however, a graphic designer just starting to work from home will need to set up in a part of the house that doesn’t require extensive re-modelling work to make it an office.
 Which is why most home offices are on a desk or table that is squeezed in a corner somewhere.

 The most important thing to consider at this point is how to make the office look good with the rest of the room.
 Just cramming an old desk in a bleak corner can be a great way to make someone as visually inclined as a graphic designer procrastinate and avoid doing work.
-This is obviously not a desirable thing when working from home, since getting out of pyjamas and turning off daytime television is already a challenge.
+This is obviously not a desirable thing when working from home, since getting out of pajamas and turning off daytime television is already a challenge.

 Figure out where to put things like shelves, which will mark out the office from the rest of the room and will give the area some much-needed extra storage space.